-Under the new Stronger Super requirements, all RSE licensees (such as Media Super’s Trustee) are required to determine an amount of financial resources that are necessary to address the operational risks of the licensee’s business.
+Under the Stronger Super requirements, all RSE licensees (such as Media Super’s Trustee) are required to determine an amount of financial resources that are necessary to address the operational risks of the licensee’s business.
 This is known as the Operational Risk Financial Requirement (ORFR).
-The ORFR as at 30 June 2014 was $9.93 million and was in line with the Trustee’s policy, which is also monitored and reviewed by the Trustee regularly.
+The ORFR as at 30 June 2015 was $10.6 million and was in line with the Trustee’s policy, which is also monitored and reviewed by the Trustee regularly.

 Advisers and service providers

 Internal Auditor: Ernst & Young Transaction Advisory Services

 Bankers: Westpac Banking Corporation, Members Equity Bank Pty Ltd